gambitproject/gambit/doc/developer.contributing.rst

    Include a summary of changes from the `ChangeLog` file in the release notes.

 7. Currently there is no automated process for pushing the new release to PyPI.
 This must be done manually by Ted Turocy or Rahul Savani.
+..
+TODO: update this process to be automated via GitHub Actions: Issue #557

 Patching maintained versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^